testcontainers/dind-drone-plugin/README.md

 # Docker-in-Docker Drone plugin

-This is a plugin for **Drone 0.8** that is aimed mainly at enabling [Testcontainers](https://www.testcontainers.org) to be used during CI build/test steps.
+This is a plugin for Drone that is aimed mainly at enabling [Testcontainers](https://www.testcontainers.org) to be used during CI build/test steps.
 Due to Drone's architecture, Docker-in-Docker is often the most practical way to run builds that require a Docker daemon.

 This plugin: